Frequently Asked Questions

-The standard fine is £60 plus and endorsement of 3 on your driving licence.
+The standard fine is £100 plus and endorsement of 3 penalty points on your driving licence.
 The payment must be made in full, as the court cannot accept payment by instalments.
 Payment can be made by cheque or postal order or you can supply your debit/credit card details.
 Payments must always be accompanied with a current UK driving licence.

 10. I do not have a British driving licence; what do I do now?